leonstel/leonstel.github.io/blogs/gmap4.md

 ```

 #### Map Base
+The MapBase does the heavy lifting like initializing the `GoogleMapInstance` after the map script has loaded,
+rendering the map and providing some util functions.
+An important thing is that it sets itself as the context in the instance.

 ```
 export class MapBase implement IMap {
     private setupMap() {

+        // Initializes the GoogleMapsInstance when creates
         initGoogleMaps();
         this.googleMapsInstance.setContext(this);

-        // This element will be the pass on html from its child this.element.appendChild(googleMapsInstance.el);
+        // This element will be the passed on html element from its child this.element.appendChild(googleMapsInstance.el);
     }
 }